 |

-Through my guide, you will explore authentic beauty of Korean traditional architectures and culture that embody philosophical principles of Confucianism and ancient Eastern philosophy!
+Through my guide, guests will explore authentic beauty of Korean traditional architectures and culture that embody philosophical principles of Confucianism, Yin-Yang and Five Elements!

 Confucianism is Korea's cultural identity!

-Paul Koo is Korea's only traditional cultural tour guide, deeply roorted in Confucianism and ancient Eastern philosophy.
+Paul offers tour to experience authentic Confucian culture of Korea, through basic understanding of Confucianism.
+Paul is Korea's only traditional cultural tour guide, deeply roorted in Confucianism and ancient Eastern philosophy.

 Architecture and art are center of tour.
 Architecture represents spirit of the times.
 Just as Romanesque and Gothic architecture of medieval times reflect Christianity, architecture and culture of Joseon Dynasty embody Confucianism and ancient Eastern philosophy.
 Therefore, basic understanding of Confucianism and ancient Eastern philosophy is essential to appreciate Korea's traditional culture and architecture & art, including Geyongbokgung Palace.